<bgsound src="beourguest.mid" loop="3" balance="0" volume="-600">

 1 1/2 to 2 c warm milk

 Combine all dry ingredients.
-Mix together with margarine, egg yolks and 1 1/2 c milk (start with 1 1/2 c and add more if necessary).
+Mix together with butter, egg yolks and 1 1/2 c milk (start with 1 1/2 c and add more if necessary).
 You want a moist dough, but not "wet".

 Remove from pans and cover with towel until cooled.
 Bread is easily frozen and keeps at least 1/2 year.
 Best served cut thickly, with cup of fresh coffee and sweet (unsalted) butter.